Tad Mosel: Early years

 Mosel's interest in theater began in 1936 when he saw Katharine Cornell on Broadway in George Bernard Shaw's Saint Joan.
 He went for one year to the Mount Hermon School in Northfield, Massachusetts, graduating from New Rochelle High School.
-After the attack on Pearl Harbor, Mosel dropped out of Amherst College to enlist in the Army.
+After the attack on Pearl Harbor, Mosel dropped out of Amherst College to enlist in the Army Air Force.
 During World War II, he was a Sergeant in the U.S. Air Force Weather Service (1943–46) as a weather observer, including one year in the South Pacific.
 In the post-WWII years he finished at Amherst and did graduate studies at the Yale Drama School (BA), followed by a Master's at Columbia University.
 He was writing plays while auditioning as an actor, and in 1949 he was on Broadway in the scene-stealing, non-speaking role of a confused private in the farce At War with the Army.